lenashimizu/Ice-Walker-Bot/README.md

 # Ice-Walker-Bot
-A bot that will automatically kill icewalkers with a bow on Hypixel Skyblock
+A bot that will automatically kill icewalkers with a bow on Hypixel Skyblock.

+To use:
+install python (tested on 3.12, should work on other versions too tho)

+install pyautogui, pillow and keyboard libraries using in a command prompt window (cmd)

+`pip install pyautogui keyboard pillow`

+then just run icewalkerbot.py